Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 - Administrative (sudo) access to the server via SSH
 - Understanding of RAID, partitions and GRUB

+Throughout this guide, we use the terms **primary disk** and **secondary disk**.
+In this context:

+- The primary disk is the disk whose ESP (EFI System Partition) is mounted by Linux.
+- The secondary disk(s) are all the other disks in the RAID.

 ## Instructions

 When you purchase a new server, you may feel the need to perform a series of tests and actions.
 One such test could be to simulate a disk failure in order to understand the RAID rebuild process.